IrdetoOSS/elsie-dee-microservices/README.md

 From here one can with one command line clone all the repositories and / or run ```docker-compose``` to start them in one go.

+For more details about the other micoservices, please check the submodules for specific information.

 # Getting the Source

 * ```git clone git@github.com:ekholabs/elsie-dee-microservices.git --recurse-submodules```